 First of all, the tales of retail armageddon are greatly exaggerated.

-According to The Economist, only 10% of all products sold in America in 2017 were sold through online retailers.
+According to The Economist, less than 20% of all products sold in America in 2023 were sold through online retailers.
 So if you have a retail store, don’t give up.
-Ninety percent of all the stuff in the world is still being sold though brick and mortar stores, many of which are small, locally owned establishments.
+Eighty percent of all the stuff in the world is still being sold though brick and mortar stores, many of which are small, locally owned establishments.

 According to The Atlantic, the retail industry isn’t dying, but it is at an inflection point.
 “Some brick-and-mortar retail brands with large footprints are struggling, while some e-commerce brands, like Warby Parker and Amazon, are now realizing the value of storefronts.
 Indeed, Amazon sees an uptick in online shopping in regions where it has a physical store, according to CNBC.”